-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Pocan is shown as a purple triangle. (analysis methodology)
+Pocan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pocan sponsors bills primarily in these issue areas:

 Education (22%) Labor and Employment (20%) Government Operations and Politics (16%) Taxation (12%) Agriculture and Food (10%) Armed Forces and National Security (8%) Commerce (8%) Science, Technology, Communications (6%)